 If you love sourdough bread and want to continue making it regularly, your best bet is to keep a starter in the refrigerator.
 The starter will need to be fed in order for it to survive.

 You will need to feed your starter in the refrigerator every 3 days in order to keep it going.
-I feed mine by adding 2 tablespoons of additional flour to 1/4 cup purified water.
+I feed mine by adding 2 tablespoons of additional flour to 2 tablespoons purified water.
 Stir it well so the flour is incorporated in.
+If your blend is starchy, you can use 3 tablespoons water.

 When you want to bake bread, take the starter out of the refrigerator the night before.
-Feed it (2 tablespoons flour and 1/4 cup of purified water) and cover it completely with a clean kitchen towel.
+Feed it (2 tablespoons flour and 3 tablespoons of purified water) and cover it completely with a clean kitchen towel.
 You don't want it exposed to the sunlight.
 Use for baking sourdough the next day then put the starter back into the refrigerator.

 My daughter named our starter, Alfred.
 It is a tradition to name your sourdough starter.
 What will you name your starter?"